Facebook Pixel How to Pose Bands: The Ultimate Guide

 How is band photography different from other group photography?

-I hear this question a lot in my line of work.
-How does band photography differ from, say, a group portrait at a sports game or a family reunion?
-Well, the short answer is – the intent is different.
-Though all types of photographs tell a story, band photography has to sell both the image and idea of the band.
-The poses, styling, arrangement, lighting, and everything in between is akin to the marketing of the music group itself.
-To make this even more complex, the audience members have to develop the right preconceived idea of what the music will sound like based on the picture!
-This is the same principle that is applied to album artwork.
+The short answer is that the intent is different.
+Though all types of photographs tell a story, band photography has to sell both the image and the idea of the band.
+The poses, styling, arrangement, lighting, and everything in between are akin to marketing the music group itself.
+To make this even more complex, the audience has to develop the right preconceived idea of what the music will sound like based on the picture!
+(This is the same principle that’s applied to album artwork.)

 Aimee Saturne